jonathonmcmurray/ktest/README.md

 download `m.k` from this repo in addition to installing conda & shakti.
 (I suggest pulling `m.k` from a specific commit or tag, in case of breaking changes in `master` branch)

+`run.sh` is included to run test in background k process & exit with relevant exit code.